CAIDA/bdrmapit/README.md

 # bdrmapIT
 This is the code to run bdrmapIT.
 There are a lot of files but only a few need to be run from the command line.

 Running <tt>bdrmapIT</tt> requires at least python3.6.
-(Developement and tested for 3.6+, but might work with older versions.)
+(Developed under and tested for 3.6+, but might work with older versions.)

 ## Using virtualenv
 ```bash